Highway Hypnosis

 Eye-Opening Statistics on Drowsy Driving

-How to Avoid Highway Hypnosis
+How Can You Avoid Highway Hypnosis

 • Feel the cool breeze – That could be wind from the open windows or the AC.
 Either way, keep it cool.
 Cold air shocks your senses and wakes you up.